Sh1v4nk/Simple-Authentication/README.md

 3. **Open the login page in your web browser:** open index.html

-4. Alternatively, you can view a live demo of the SimpleLoginPage [here](https://sh1v4nk.github.io/SimpleLoginPage/).
+4. Alternatively, you can view a live demo of the [SimpleLoginPage](https://sh1v4nk.github.io/SimpleLoginPage/).

 ## Screenshot